JamieS56/Milestone-Project-4/README.md

 * Footer has email for contact info and links to social accounts so that the user can easily find out more about us or contact us.

 * Toasts popup in the bottom right displaying any message the server has for the user.
 The toasts are color coded depending on the type of message.
+This gives instant feedback to the user about any valuable information like CRUD operations.

     | Message | Color  |
     | ------- | ------ |